tinymce/tinymce-docs/rtc/configuration.md

 > **Note**: It is essential that items of content never share a document ID.

-When a client connects, if the RTC protocol already knows about the document ID the most recent content version is sent to the client.
+When a client connects, if the RTC protocol already knows about the document ID the most recent content data is sent to the client.
 If it is an unknown document ID the client uploads new initial content as the first version of that document ID.

-> **Note**: Due to this behaviour, if changes are made to content outside of an RTC session the document ID must also change.
+> **Note**: Due to this behaviour, if changes are made to content outside of an RTC session the document ID must also change otherwise the content will be overwritten with the most recent RTC version.
 A future release may allow re-upload of initial content for an existing document ID.

 If your server stores a unique ID for each item of content that would be ideal to use as the document ID.